yeastrc/limelight-core/docs/source/administration/install-limelight.rst

 On Linux and MacOS, open a normal terminal.
 On Windows, if you followed our instructions for installing Docker, follow the directions on our :ref:`Docker Installation Tutorial <Windows Terminal>` to open a Linux terminal.

-2. (Optional) Install Docker Compose
+2. Install Docker Compose
 ====================================
 This step is only required if you are using an older version of Docker.
-Newer versions of Docker come with Docker Compose by default.
+Docker Desktop comes with Docker Compose by default.
 To test if Docker Compose is installed type ``docker-compose``.
-If the command is not found, you can update Docker or follow these directions to install Docker Compose.
+If the command is not found, follow these directions to install Docker Compose.

 Docker Compose is an official add-on to Docker that greatly simplifies running applications that have multiple parts.
 Limelight has several parts, including a database, multiple web applications, and running programs.
 Docker Compose allows you to